e-puck3/threads_utilities_ChibiOS/README.md

 With ``ComPort`` being the USB com port to which the Shell is connected.

+It's possible to launch the script **without** a ``ComPort``.
+When it's the case, the buttons that are used to send commands over USB are not displayed.
+This lets the possibility to use the script with saved data without the need for a physical device connected to the computer.

 Then with the matplotlib window opened, it is possible to use the navigation tools (bottom left) to zoom and move inside the timeline.
 ``Left`` and ``Right`` arrows act respectively like Undo and Redo buttons for the view and pressing ``x``or ``y`` while zooming changes the zoom selection to respectively zooming only in the **X** or **Y** axis.